Bountiful Fall Spinach

 Planting in August was a bigger success in all three locations than any of us had imagined.
 Even though we all had hot weather in August and early September, yields were terrific, with several varieties producing succulent leaves as big as dessert plates by October.

 A number of surprises occurred with the seven varieties.
 'Tyee' was the biggest surprise.
-It is the standard variety for spring sowing because of its ability to resist bolting in early summer, but 'Olympia' and 'Coho' usually outperform it in spring.
+It is the standard variety for spring sowing because of its ability to resist bolting in early summer, but 'Olympia' usually outperforms it in spring.
 However, the tables were turned in both of our August plantings, with 'Tyee' clearly outperforming these varieties.
 It yielded delicate baby leaves by the end of August and full-sized ones by mid-September.
 Tied for second place were 'Olympia', 'Indian Summer', and 'Coho'.

 With cooler temperatures by mid-September, the August plantings of 'Olympia' and 'Space' started to really grow in Washington and Iowa.
 While the growth rates of both 'Tyee' and 'Indian Summer' started to subside for us, they stayed the top performers in northern Vermont, with its more extreme fall weather.
 At this time, Charlie and I noticed the August 1 plantings of 'Coho' and 'Indian Summer' starting to bolt, while in David's garden the August 1 planting of 'Long Standing Bloomsdale' bolted.
 This may have been due to variety differences and day length being at or above 14 hours in all three locations until August 15.